Vizonex/SQLTable/README.md

 The personality of the code from SQLModel Remains the same but Mapped API is used instead as directed by the SQLAlchemy Dev's recommendations.
 Json Enocders are built in but you could also add in the `SQLTableDecoderMixin` If you plan to webscrape an ajax api of some sort in your project.
-Know that SQLTable's Json decoder still doesn't know how to handle `Mapped` Types Yet
-Hopefully msgspec will fix that soon

 ```python
 from sqltable import SQLTable, SQLTableDecoderMixin